Experience the precision of 77 GHz Radar technology. A relentless electronic guardian for heavy road vehicles, semi-trailers, and commercial fleets.

 MOIS - Moving Off Information System

-In addition to side-mounted sensors, Blind Spot Systems provides a front-mounted sensor designed to detect pedestrians, cyclists, and other obstacles in front of the vehicle.
+In addition to side-mounted sensors, Blind Spot Systems offers a front-mounted sensor designed to detect pedestrians, cyclists, and other obstacles in front of the vehicle.
 The sensor can be added to either a single or dual blind spot sensor system.
 This system is perfect for semi-trailers, rigids and special purpose trucks operating in urban areas, effectively covering all frontal blind spots.

 Identify and differentiate between objects in motion and at rest, enabling precise detection and classification in various scenarios.